edsu/wikigeo/README.md

 ------

-When you add wikigeo.js to your HTML page you will get a function called `geojson` which you pass a coordinate `[longitude, latitude]` and a callback that will receive the geojson data:
+When you add wikigeo.js to your HTML page you will get a function called `geojson` which you pass a coordinate `[longitude, latitude]` and a callback function that will receive the geojson data:

 ```javascript
 geojson([-73.94, 40.67], function(data) {